-- Killarney Fern Norwater-dependent species

-- Twaite Shady Distribution restricted to lower reaches of River Blackwater

-- Sea langue Anadromous phase of species restricted to lower stretches of catchment

-- Records are restricted to the main
+- Killarney Fern Nowwater-dependent species - Twaite Shady: Distribution restricted to lower reaches of River Blackwater - Sea langue Anadromous phase of species restricted to lower stretches of catchment - Records are restricted to the main Blackwater channel and the Allow catchment.

-Records are restricted to the main

-Records are restricted to the main

-Records are restricted to the main

 The remainder of the species which may be affected are thus: River Lamprey, Brook Lamprey, White-clawed Crayfish, Atlantic salmon and Otter.